 Simply enter the text you wish to search for, or the question number (with or without the 'Q') if you know it, in the field and click 'Go'.
 The search will be carried out.
 If only one question is found, for example if the reference is entered, then the question and answer will be displayed.
 Otherwise the search results screen will be displayed in the same way as when the main search is used.

 It is also possible to browse through the categories of questions to locate what you are looking for.

-At the bottom level of the category hierarchy a page will be displayed listing the question numbers and question text of all items in that category.
+At the bottom level of the category hierarchy a page will be displayed listing the questions of all items in that category.
 If you can see the question which you are seeking click on it to view it.
-Otherwise you can navigate back up the category list by clicking on the links to higher level categories which is displayed at the top of the screen or can click on Search to carry out a search either in this category or all categories.
+Otherwise you can navigate back up the category list; or can click on Search to carry out a search either in this category or all categories.